 Please note that our program is subject to all federal government regulations.
 Original plan documents have been filed with the federal and provincial governments and should be consulted for specific details.
 Our program is subject to all federal and provincial regulations.

-Additional information, including more detailed investment fund descriptions, is provided in your Group Retirement Services and Sun Life Financial enrollment kit.
+Additional information, including more detailed investment fund descriptions, is provided in your Sun Life Financial enrolment kit.

 When selecting this benefit: